Gravimetry: Applications

+The Lunar Surface Gravimeter was deployed on the surface of the Moon during the 1972 Apollo 17 mission but did not work due to a design error.
+A second device carried on the same mission, the Lunar Traverse Gravimeter, functioned as anticipated.

 Gravimeters are used for petroleum and mineral prospecting, seismology, geodesy, geophysical surveys and other geophysical research, and for metrology.
 Their fundamental purpose is to map the gravity field in space and time.

-Most current work is earth-based, with a few satellites around earth, but gravimeters are also applicable to the moon, sun, planets, asteroids, stars, galaxies and other bodies.
-Gravitational wave experiments monitor the changes with time in the gravitational potential itself, rather than the gradient of the potential which the gravimeter is tracking.
+Most current work is Earth-based, with a few satellites around Earth, but gravimeters are also applicable to the Moon, Sun, planets, asteroids, stars, galaxies and other bodies.
+Gravitational wave experiments monitor the changes with time in the gravitational potential itself, rather than the gradient of the potential that the gravimeter is tracking.
 This distinction is somewhat arbitrary.
 The subsystems of the gravitational radiation experiments are very sensitive to changes in the gradient of the potential.
-The local gravity signals on earth that interfere with gravitational wave experiments are disparagingly referred to as "Newtonian noise", since Newtonian gravity calculations are sufficient to characterize many of the local (earth-based) signals.
+The local gravity signals on Earth that interfere with gravitational wave experiments are disparagingly referred to as "Newtonian noise", since Newtonian gravity calculations are sufficient to characterize many of the local (earth-based) signals.

-The term absolute gravimeter has most often been used to label gravimeters which report the local vertical acceleration due to the earth.
-Relative gravimeter usually refer to differential comparisons of gravity from one place to another.
-They are designed to subtract the average vertical gravity automatically.
-They can be calibrated at a location where the gravity is known accurately, and then transported to the location where the gravity is to be measured.
-Or they can calibrated in absolute units at their operating location.

-There are many methods for displaying acceleration fields, also called gravity fields.
-This includes traditional 2D maps, but increasingly 3D video.
-Since gravity and acceleration are the same, "acceleration field" might be preferable, since "gravity" is an oft misused prefix.

 Commercial absolute gravimeters

-Gravimeters for measuring the earth's gravity as precisely as possible are getting smaller and more portable.
-A common type measures the acceleration of small masses free falling in a vacuum, when the accelerometer is firmly attached to the ground.
+A common type of portable gravimeter measures the acceleration of small masses free falling in a vacuum while the accelerometer is firmly attached to the ground.
 The mass includes a retroreflector and terminates one arm of a Michelson interferometer.
 By counting and timing the interference fringes, the acceleration of the mass can be measured.
-A more recent development is a "rise and fall" version that tosses the mass upward and measures both upward and downward motion.
-This allows cancellation of some measurement errors; however, "rise and fall" gravimeters are not yet in common use.
-Absolute gravimeters are used in the calibration of relative gravimeters, surveying for gravity anomalies (voids), and for establishing the vertical control network.
+A more recent development is a rise and fall version that tosses the mass upward and measures both upward and downward motion.
+This allows cancellation of some measurement errors.

+Absolute gravimeters are used in the calibration of relative gravimeters, surveying for gravity anomalies (e.g. voids), and for establishing the vertical geodetic control network.

-Atom interferometric and atomic fountain methods are used for precise measurement of the earth's gravity, and atomic clocks and purpose-built instruments can use time dilation (also called general relativistic) measurements to track changes in the gravitational potential and gravitational acceleration on the earth.
+Atom interferometric and atomic fountain methods are used for precise measurement of the Earth's gravity, and atomic clocks and purpose-built instruments can use time dilation measurements to track changes in the gravitational potential and gravitational acceleration on the Earth.

-The term "absolute" does not convey the instrument's stability, sensitivity, accuracy, ease of use, and bandwidth.
-So it and "relative" should not be used when more specific characteristics can be given.